Summary of Trashy Town:

 Youngsters will love the catchy repetition and opportunities for interaction in Andrea Zimmerman’s Trashy Town.
 Younger children can respond to the question at each stop and anticipate where Mr. Gilly will go next.
 Older children can recite the chant along with adult readers.
 The appealing illustrations (by Dan Yaccarino) are created with simple shapes and a coherent color scheme (blues, reds, neutrals).
 For added fun, there are two little grey mice on each page.
 Mr. Gilly’s amiable smile and hard-working behavior provide a positive view of this community helper.
 The text and illustrations emulate a sense of pride and satisfaction in a job well done.
 Trashy Town is good, clean fun that children ages 2-7 will enjoy experiencing over and over again.

-· Unit Study—Add to a study of community helpers or transportation.
+- Community Helpers—Add to a unity study of community helpers or transportation.
 Even though being a trashman is far from glamorous, it is an essential job in the community.
 Children can learn to appreciate their important contribution as well as where the trash ultimately goes.

 - Environmental Science: The story provides an opportunity for action!
 If all the trash is being dumped in our environment, what can we do to limit what we discard?
 Discuss recycling and composting along with ways to limit individual trash output.